INS Kadamba: Project Seabird

 For the project, Radisson (Australia) and Nedeco (Netherlands) were chosen as global consultants for the marine works and Mecon (India) for the onshore works.
 A joint venture, comprising Hochtief (Germany), Ballast Nedam Dredging (Netherlands) and Larsen & Toubro (India) won a contract of ₹576 crore for marine works.
 Meanwhile, onshore works, worth ₹500 crore were tendered and divided among companies including Larsen & Toubro, Skanska, Bridge & Roof, Nagarjuna Construction Company and Syncrolift.
 Syncrolift was contracted for the unique Shiplift and Ship Transfer System worth ₹150 crore.
 The system would be capable lifting all Indian Naval Ships except aircraft carriers and replenishment oilers.
 A cleaning berth and a dry berth were constructed as part of Phase I. The system could also act as a wet berthing station for all classes of naval ships and submarines.

 As of 2003, Project Seabird was to be opened for ships in January 2005 and commissioned on 7 May 2005 as INS Kadamba.
 The project had been again delayed due to a labour dispute that affected offshore works.
 The first phase would cost ₹2480 crore.
 As of then, the northern breakwaters and the spur were completed while the southern breakwater would be complete by March 2004.
-The anchorage of the port was also expected tp be completed by April 2004 and a maximum depth of 10 metres was already available.
+The anchorage of the port was also expected to be completed by April 2004 and a maximum depth of 10 metres was already available.

 After the completion of Phase I, another phase of the project would be pursued.
 Under Phase II, additional facilities other than capacity expansion of the base to 50 warships included a research centre, a naval air station, a naval armament depot (later, INS Vajrakosh) and a missile technical position around 17 km from the base.
 While long-range maritime patrol aircraft would continue to be stationed at Dabolim and Arakkonam, ship-based helicopter units and Dorniers used for fleet requirements will be stationed at the base. a second approach channel with a depth of 11 metres could also be opened between Arge Island and the mainland.